 curl -sS https://getcomposer.org/installer | php mv composer.phar /usr/local/bin/composer chmod +x /usr/local/bin/composer

 Step 3 – Create Laravel Application

-Next, create a Laravel application using composer package manager.
-Switch to your projects directory and create Laravel application using “composer create-project laravel/laravel” followed by application name.
+Next, create a Laravel application using the composer package manager.
+Switch to your projects directory and create a Laravel application using “composer create-project laravel/laravel” followed by application name.

 cd /var/www composer create-project laravel/laravel myLaravelApp

 The above commands will download the Laravel project files and install all the required dependencies on your CentOS system.